funkstop/SimplePage/README.md

-This is an initial repo to just get everything working
+This is an initial repo to just get everything working.
+Making an initial page